jmcorral4/Philadelphia-76ers-2024-2025-Data-Scraper-Visualizer/README.md

 Use multiple third-party libraries
 Parse, clean, and visualize complex datasets
 Debug and adapt my code to changing data formats

+# My Approach
+1. Define the goal: Automate the collection and visualization of NBA data.
+2. Use AI to guide each step: From web scraping to data cleaning to plotting.
+3. Debug and adapt: Print outputs, adjust regex, and refine logic based on real data.
+4. Document and reflect: Capture what I learned and how I solved problems.

 # How This Project Differs from My Previous Scripts
 | Aspect |	Simple Scripts (intro_script.py, calculator_script.py) |	NBA Data Project (this repo) |
 | --- | --- | --- |